fanxiule/fanxiule.github.io/_pages/cv.md

   * Co-operative education
   * GAP: 88.48/100
   * Graduated on the Dean's Honours List and received Graduation with Distinction
-  * Capstone design project: Low-cost robotic arm with 7 degrees of freedom for educational purposes
+  * Capstone design project: A low-cost robotic arm with 7 degrees of freedom for educational purposes

 Certificates
 ======